-Directions for questions 146 to 149: Answer these questions based on the data presented in the figure below.
+DIRECTIONS: Answer these questions based on the data provided in the figure below.

 FEI for a country in a year, is the ratio (expressed as a percentage) of its foreign equity inflows to its GDP.
 The following figure displays the FEIs for select Asian countries for the years 1997 and 1998.